cefn/watchable/packages/nevermore/README.md

 )
 ```

-Then you can get the extra information back from the `job` in the settlement...
+Then you can get the extra information back from the type-safe `job` in the
+settlement...

 ```ts
 // consume the settlements (like Promise.allSettled())